dotphiles/dotphiles/README.md

 Dotsync can be used to link your dotfiles into place, with it in the path..

-  - `ds -L` symlink dotfiles into place
+  - `dotsync -L` symlink dotfiles into place
-  - `ds -U` update from github
+  - `dotsync -U` update from github
-  - `ds -I -H hostname` initialise *hostname* with the set of dotfiles
+  - `dotsync -I -H hostname` initialise *hostname* with the set of dotfiles

 See the documentation for [dotsync](https://github.com/dotphiles/dotsync) for more information.